Samillion/ModernZ/README.md

 These changes might introduce bugs.
 It shouldn't, but it's always possible.
 If found, please open an issue.

-For a full list [click here](https://github.com/Samillion/ModernX-Lite/commits/main/modernxlite.lua)
+For a full list [click here](https://github.com/Samillion/ModernX-Lite/commits/main/modernxlite.lua) and [here](https://github.com/Samillion/ModernZ/commits/main/modernz.lua)

 ### To do list:
-- [x] Re-organize the functions and variables so the order makes sense and not just random [[commit](https://github.com/Samillion/ModernX-Lite/commit/ff980c8a31a5306f8832ab03b51024deb1feb94a)]
+- [x] Re-organize the functions and variables so the order makes sense and not just random
 - [ ] Ensure all included functions and variables are actually used and not remnants of the past
 - [ ] Match mpv's `osc.lua` standards and functionality, where relative, to ensure compatibility and stability.
 - [ ] Improve button placements